mui/material-ui/docs/data/material/components/click-away-listener/click-away-listener.md

 {{"demo": "LeadingClickAway.js"}}

 :::warning
-⚠️ In this mode, only interactions on the scrollbar of the document is ignored.
+In this mode, only interactions on the scrollbar of the document are ignored.
 :::

 ## Accessibility